ices-eg/wg_WGSFD/VMS-datacall/Data preparation and submission.md

 ![Shape17](RackMultipart20220215-4-1krebzr_html_bbccfc5b04932d63.gif)

-So, in the example above you can easily see how each line applies to one gear and on theleftyouhavetheminimumvaluesontherightthemaximum.Makesurewhenyou copy and paste the lines you change the gears and values on bothsides.
+So, in the example above you can easily see how each line applies to one gear and on the left you have the minimum values on the right the maximum.
+Make sure when you copy and paste the lines you change the gears and values on both sides.

 If your data varies from year to year you might want to check if you have different gears in different years.
 Before running the full code, you should make sure that all gears are included in the code above.

-#-Analyseactivityautomatedforcommongearsonly.Usethespeedarrfortheother gears
+#-Analyse activity automated for common gears only.
+Use the speedarr for the other gears

 This block allows you to select some gears for which the detection can be done automatically.
 This is another functionality of VMStools which applies for the most common gears.
 So, in this block you will need to choose which gears to want to apply auto detection.
 You can add or delete gears in the first line of code in this block.

-The remainder of the code in the block will split the tacsatp object in two depending on whether gears will be detected automatically or whether the thresholds need to be userdefinedaccordingtothecodefromthepreviousblock.Theremaininglinesinthe block don&#39;t need to bechanged.
+The remainder of the code in the block will split the tacsatp object in two depending on whether gears will be detected automatically or whether the thresholds need to be user defined according to the code from the previous block.
+The remaining lines in the block don't need to bechanged.

 #- Fill the storeScheme values based on analyses of the pictures